jhollway/jameshollway.com/content/post/Santos/index.md

     ##  systemic | institutional issues
     ##  systemic | nature

 Table 20.
-KIWC: Systemic (OWG11)
+KWIC: Systemic (OWG11)

     ## Keyword-in-context with 0 matches.

 ##### No mention of “systemic” in OWG11, interestingly, despite it containing one more document than OWG2.
 Italy, Spain and Turkey emerge again as a lone Northern troika willing to address the “underlying causes” of poverty, including its “institutional” aspect.
 If one considers Turkey as Southern, these results could be contested as a result of its influence.
 But this would imply hypothesis B1 is inherently likely to be correct, of which there is no clear indication yet.

 Table 21.
-KIWC: Overarching (OWG2)
+KWIC: Overarching (OWG2)

     ## Keyword-in-context with 17 matches.
     ##                      [Canada, Israel, US.pdf, 112]